Visualization Generation with Large Language Models: An Evaluation: Prompts Design

 \subsubsection{Rationale Engineering}

-The original CoT prompt relies on artificially crafted examples of intermediate reasoning steps and uses greedy decoding to generate a coherent reasoning process.
-On the contrary, rationale engineering aims to utilize LLM's reasoning capabilities more effectively in the following three ways.
+Rationale Engineering is a set of techniques designed to leverage the LLM's intrinsic reasoning capabilities more effectively than the original CoT prompting.
+While the original CoT prompt relies on artificially crafted examples of intermediate reasoning steps and employs greedy decoding to generate a single coherent reasoning process, rational Engineering focuses on optimizing, exploring, and verifying the reasoning chains.

-\textbf{Rationale refinement} refers to providing models with more examples of intermediate steps or optimizing the structure and expression of these examples.
-Fu et al.~\cite{fuComplexityBasedPromptingMultiStep2023} propose complexity-based consistency, suggesting that prompts with higher reasoning complexity have higher performance on multi-step reasoning tasks.
-Lu et al.~\cite{luDynamicPromptLearning2023} propose PROMPTPG, employing policy gradient to strategically select in-context examples from a subset of training datasets and then construct corresponding prompts for the selected ones.
-We specifically select diverse examples in the few-shot prompt, covering all categories of charts in various difficulty levels, to improve the performance of LLMs.
+\textbf{Rationale refinement} focuses on optimizing the quality of the input reasoning steps.
+It involves providing models with more examples of intermediate steps or optimizing the structure and expression of these examples. \revise{For example, Zhang et al.~\cite{iclr23-Zhang-autoCoT} propose Auto-CoT that can automatically generate CoT examples.
+Auto-CoT selects typical questions from a related dataset by clustering and use Zero-shot-CoT~\cite{kojimaLargeLanguageModels2023a} to generate reasoning processes for the questions, thereby constructing CoT examples.}

-\textbf{Rationale exploration} aims to select the best reasoning chain by discovering more potential reasoning paths.
-Wang et al.~\cite{wangSelfConsistencyImprovesChain2022} propose self-consistency decoding strategy to perform majority voting among multiple inference paths to obtain the final answer.
-However, the intermediate results of the NL2VIS task in this work are Vega-Lite specifications, with a single visualization image potentially corresponding to multiple Vega-Lite specifications.
-Measuring the similarity between Vega-Lite codes is challenging, making the rationale exploration approach not applicable in our work.
+\textbf{Rationale exploration} aims to select the best reasoning chain by discovering and evaluating multiple potential reasoning paths.
+Wang et al.~\cite{wangSelfConsistencyImprovesChain2022} propose a self-consistency decoding strategy, which involves generating multiple independent inference paths and then performing majority voting among them to obtain the final, most rebust answer.

-\textbf{Rationale verification} can be introduced to verify the validity and rationality of the reasoning steps after generating the reasoning chain.
-Weng et al.~\cite{wengLargeLanguageModels2023} propose a self-verification to enable LLMs with the capability of verifying answers.
-A similar prompt ensembling strategy includes DIVERSE~\cite{liMakingLargeLanguage2023}, a reasoning step validator to filter out incorrect answers and independently verify each inference step.
-We do not adopt the rationale verification strategy because LLMs can only output results in textual form when evaluations and the validity and correctness of a Vega-Lite specification cannot be verified without the corresponding visualization image.
+\textbf{Rationale verification} can be introduced to verify the validity and rationality of the reasoning steps after generating the reasoning paths.

+\revise{Madaan et al.~\cite{nips23-Madaan-SelfRefine} propose a method the LLM is prompted to give feedback and refine its own output iteratively.
+This technique allows the LLM to generate high-quality responses without human assistance by ensuring self-correction and quality control within the reasoning process.}